astronomer/templates/README.md

 This repository contains 3 projects for demonstrating the capabilities and use cases of Airflow.

+- [dbt on Astro](dbt-on-astro/README.md) A project for using dbt and Airflow together using [Astronomer Cosmos](https://github.com/astronomer/astronomer-cosmos)
 - [ETL](etl/README.md) A project for learning the basics of ETL with Airflow
 - [Generative AI](generative-ai/README.md) A project for learning how to use Airflow to train a generative AI model
 - [Learning Airflow](learning-airflow/README.md) A project for learning the basics of Airflow